Deltares/Ribasim/coupling/delwaq/README.md

 - Open an existing Ribasim model (hardcoded to `generated_testmodels/basic/ribasim.toml` for now)
 - Convert the metadata, topology and substances to Delwaq format and put it into the `model` folder

 You now should manually run Delwaq.
-You can do so with the Docker image.
+If you're an Deltares employee, you can do so with the Docker image.
 First install WSL and install docker in WSL, then create a CLI secret and log into the Deltares containers.
 To install docker in WSL and create a CLI secret for the following steps, follow this guide https://publicwiki.deltares.nl/display/Delft3DContainers/.

 Log into Deltares containers in docker: